 There are Online-Tools to create a UBL-XRechnung data structure.

 The idea is that invoices to national authorities are uploaded to central platforms, Chorus in France, ZRE in Germany.
 The ZRE has a environment for uploads of productive and test invoices and almost certainly runs the open source Kosit validator on the incoming invoices.
-The same validator is probably used on the OZG-RE, the invoice upload portal for several german states.
+The same validator is probably used on the OZG-RE (test access), the invoice upload portal for several german states.

 On a (german) federal level, Mr. Hauschild summarized in a german speech the situation in german non-federal administration in early 2018: (slides).
 He recommended a german handbook for the authorities.